 In terms of the actual products I use, it’s varied throughout the years.
-I like to experiement – I’ve used drugstore brands like Neutrogena, fancy department store brands like Enro Laszlo, multi level marketing brand Arbonne, and small independent brands like Stark Skincare.
+I like to experiement – I’ve used drugstore brands like Neutrogena, fancy department store brands like Enro Laszlo, multi level marketing brands like Arbonne, and small independent brands like Stark Skincare.

 Creating Your Minimalist Skincare Routine

 Learn your skin type.
 I think seeing an esthetician or dermatologist can help you figure this out, but they may try to sell you their product line.
-An impulse purchase is not what you want to do as minimalist so if you are still working on that you can determine your skin type on your own.
+An impulse purchase is not what you want to do as a minimalist so if you are still working on the refuse part of the 5 Rs, then do your best to determine your skin type on your own.

 Ask yourself what you want from your skincare routine.
 Be specific.

 Knowing your goals and what’s important to you ingredient-wise will help you decide on the right products and routine for you.

 How much time do you have for skincare?